pingcap/docs-cn/sql-statements/sql-statement-split-region.md

     split partition table t partition (p2) between (10000) and (20000) regions 2;
     ```

-4. Use the `SHOW TABLE REGIONS` syntax to view the Regions of this table:
+4. You can use the `SHOW TABLE REGIONS` syntax to view the Regions of this table:

     {{< copyable "sql" >}}